redis-collections/redis-collections/docs/index.rst

 Subclass customization
 ----------------------

-Collections use :func:`uuid.uuid4` for generting unique keys.
+Collections use :func:`uuid.uuid4` for generating unique keys.
 If you are not satisfied with that function's `collision probability <http://stackoverflow.com/a/786541/325365>`_ you may sublclass a collection and override its :func:`_create_key` method.

 If you don't like how  :mod:`pickle` does serialization, you may override the ``_pickle`` and ``_unpickle`` methods of the collection classes.